ansermino/CodeLens/deliverables/iteration-01.review.md

  * Using voting to pick an idea
    * This allowed us to express our interest in pursuing ideas without the risk of groupthink
  * Constantly pivoting ideas
-   * This helped us flesh out a strong idea and really start to question what makes a product sucessful
+   * This helped us flesh out a strong idea and really start to question what makes a product successful
  * Contacting the TA often
    * Getting regular feedback from the TA allowed us to evaluate our ideas and decide how to change them.